Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Optimality theory for estimation of the direct effect

-For simplicity, we focus on the case of a binary intermediate confounder $L$, though our general approach requires only that either $L$ or $Z$ be low-dimensional.
 In Theorem~\ref{theo:eif}, we present the EIF for a general stochastic intervention.
-Although the components of the EIF associated with $(Y,Z,L,W)$ are the same, the component associated with the model for the distribution of $A$ must be computed on a case-by-case basis, that is, for each intervention of interest.
-Lemmas~\ref{lemma:mtp} and~\ref{lemma:tilt} present such components for modified treatment policies satisfying assumption~\ref{ass:inv} and for exponential tilting, respectively.
-In theorem~\ref{theo:eif} below, we present a representation of the EIF that avoids the computation of multivariate integrals over $Z$.
+Although the components of the EIF associated with $(W,L,Z,Y)$ are the same, the component associated with the model for the distribution of $A$ must be computed on a case-by-case basis, that is, for each intervention of interest.
+Lemmas~\ref{lemma:mtp} and~\ref{lemma:tilt} present such components for modified treatment policies satisfying Assumption~\ref{ass:inv} and for exponential tilting, respectively.
+In Theorem~\ref{theo:eif} below, we present a representation of the EIF that circumvents the challenging computation of multivariate integrals over $Z$.
 To introduce the EIF, we define the following auxiliary nuisance parameters: